benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/2-events/2-log-all/_index.en.md

 ![Execution results](../images/se-mod1-wait11.png)

-4. In the *Execution event history* panel, open the *TaskScheduled* event for *Emit - Awaiting completion TT*.
+4. In the *Execution event history* panel, open the *TaskScheduled* event for *Emit - Workflow Started TT*.
 This displays the payload for this event.
 The event detail information is also displayed here.
 It contains:
   * The name of the event bus *EventBusName* that the event is emitted to (`serverlesspresso`).
   * The event *Source* (`awsserverlessda.serverlesspresso`).
   * The event `DetailType` (`OrderProcessor.WorkflowStarted`).